alex-shnayder/playground/README.md

 ```

 Exclamation marks can be repeated multiple times.
 Each mark will invert the pattern, so `!!foo/bar` is the same as `foo/bar` and `!!!baz/qux` is the same as `!baz/qux`.

+## API

+### outmatch(patterns, options?): isMatch

+Takes a single pattern string or an array of patterns and compiles them into a regular expression.
+Returns an isMatch function that takes a sample string as its only argument and returns true if the string matches the patterns.

+### isMatch(sample): boolean

+Tests if a sample string matches the patterns that were used to compile the regular expression and create this function.

+### isMatch.regExp

+The compiled regular expression.

+### isMatch.pattern

+The original pattern or array of patterns that was used to compile the regular expression and create the isMatch function.

+### isMatch.options

+The options object that was used to compile the regular expression and create the isMatch function.

 ## Comparison